danielmai/dgraph-demos/counter/README.md

-Dgraph demo to transactionality with an incrementing counter.
+Dgraph demo of transactions with an incrementing counter.

+* Increment a counter transactionally
+* Observe correctness, even when servers are getting killed and restarted.

 ### Run cluster